Arlausea/2425_RTS-Project/Documents/instruction_configuration.md

 > **Note:**
 > Feel free to use Wireshark to monitor the network interface in question to verify the router's IP address and adjust your computer's IP address accordingly.
-> Additionally, you can use the command `nmap -sn [your subnet IP range]` to scan for available devices on the network.
+> Additionally, you can use the command `nmap -sn [your subnet IP range with netmask]` to scan for available devices on the network.

 <div align="center">
 <br>